 What is a 529 savings plan?

-A 529 plan is a simple way to invest money and watch it grow.
+A 529 plan is a simple way to invest money for later and watch it grow.
 Your accounts are managed for you, so you can basically just set it and forget it.
-There are two types of 529 plans to choose from:
+There are two types of 529 savings plans to choose from:

-Education savings plan – An education savings plan lets you open an investment account to save for tuition, mandatory fees and room and board.
+An education savings plan lets you open an investment account to save for tuition, mandatory fees, and room and board.
 Withdrawals from education savings plan accounts can generally be used at any college or university.

 529s are administered by the states, and each state has different rules about its plan.
 Contributions to a 529 are not deductible on your federal taxes, but some states offer deductions or credits when you make contributions to their in-state plans.
 Here are a few more facts about the 529: